YasserKhaloufi/PROGETTO_BRISCOLA/Server(Java)/README.md

 ## clientHandler Class

-The `clientHandler` class mantains and handles the communication with a single client.
+Mantains and handles the communication with a single client.

 ### Key Features